-The platform is ensuring zero downtime deployments: when a new version of your application is deployed, the system is waiting for the new version of the container to be online and well, before stopping the old version.
+The platform is ensuring zero downtime deployments: when a new version of your application is deployed, the system is waiting for the new version of the container to be online, before stopping the old version.

 This is the same principle when you’re restarting one or several containers of your application, new containers have to be available at first, then the order to stop old containers is done.

-With this feature, it let you achieve rolling release/continuous delivery easily, there is no friction when a new version of your software is deployed, your users won’t even remark it.
+With this feature, it let you achieve rolling release/continuous delivery easily, there is no friction when a new version of your software is deployed, your users won’t even notice it.